andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 # Simple example with two boxes

 Please see this simple example.
-In this example teacher draw 2 boxes in the screen, one red and another blue.
+In this example teacher draw 2 boxes in the screen, one red and one blue.
 These boxes were aligned vertically.

-See that the boxes was drawn with <View /> components.
+See that the boxes was drawn with **View** components.
 Please remember the basic structure.
 We have to define a function first (one of each box).
 Part of the code of this example, defining one ot the two functions:

 ![example with two boxes](images/example-with-two-boxes.png)